anandslab/docker-traefik/README.md

 - Monitorr - Webfront to display the status of any webapp or service (OBSOLETE)
 - Cloud Commander - Web File Manager (OBSOLETE)
 - Cloud9 - Cloud IDE (OBSOLETE)
+- SMTP To Telegram - Sends all incoming Email messages to Telegram

 ### MAINTENANCE